epam/ketcher/ketcher-autotests/README.md

     - Local frontend: KETCHER_URL=http://localhost:4002
   - OPTIONAL: IGNORE_UNSTABLE_TESTS=true (if you want to ignore unstable tests)
   - OPTIONAL: ENABLE_POLYMER_EDITOR=true (If you want to run tests for Macromolecule Editor)
+  - OPTIONAL: NUM_WORKERS=8 (default=num cpus, if you want to define custom number of workers)

 ### Run tests: